Rinzller/FlightDeck/README.md

 1. Navigate [here](https://github.com/Rinzller/FlightDeck/releases)
 2. Download the `FlightDeck.exe` from the latest release
 3. Put it wherever you like though note that to uninstall everything you will need to remove `FlightDeck` from your `.APPDATA` folder

-## How does FlightDeck do optimization?
-I have provided a writeup on what FlightDeck is doing to help your game run a bit smoother.
-Check it out [here](.github/docs/optimization.md)

 ## FAQ
 * I don't see my Flaming Cliffs aircraft in the Kneeboards tab?